User code actions

 - Extended reporting

 Herein, the concept of user code actions is introduced and explained.
-The most common application examples usually are far beyond the scope of this introductory chapter and therefore, are addressed in separate chapters which will be referenced from herein.
+The most common application examples usually are far beyond the scope of this introductory chapter.

 In this chapter